ardiesan/engineers-log/_posts/2022-11-12-what-is-a-dynamic-site-and-a-static-site.md

 As the web got popular, its development started to improve over time.
 In web development, new things are being added and improved for a faster and smoother way of communicating and collaborating on ideas and projects.
 New technologies, tools, extensions, etc. are being constantly updated.
 Because of the rapid improvements in technology, these changes have influenced how consumers interact with material online.
 In this article, we will find out what is meant by "dynamic" and "static" websites.
 What they are, what are their differences, how to build one, and, lastly, what are the things you need to learn to create your website in the future?

 ## What is a "dynamic" website?
-Dynamic website changes are the type of website that automatically chooses the material displayed each time a person visits it.
+Dynamic websites are the type of website that automatically chooses the material displayed each time a person visits it.
 This display varies based on a variety of parameters, such as viewer demographics, time of day, location, language preferences, and so on.
 Dynamic websites provide viewers with unique material each time they visit the site.
 This is accomplished by combining client-side and server-side scripting.

 ###  client-side and server-side scripting? say what?